-- Establish a patent airway with suction where necessary. - Watch for signs of respiratory insufficiency and assist ventilation as necessary. - Administer oxygen by non-rebreather mask at 10 to 15 l/min. - Monitor and treat, where necessary, for shock. - Monitor and treat, where necessary, for shock.
-Monitor and treat, where necessary, for pulmonary oedema. - Anticipate and treat, where necessary, for seizures.
+- ► Establish a patent airway with suction where necessary. - Watch for signs of respiratory insufficiency and assist ventilation as necessary. - ▶ Administer oxygen by non-rebreather mask at 10 to 15 l/min. - Monitor and treat, where necessary, for shock. - ▶ Monitor and treat, where necessary, for pulmonary oedema. - ▶ Anticipate and treat, where necessary, for seizures.